himanshudhingra2910/AI-Powered-CryptoC/README.md

 # AI-Powered-CryptoC
 This project integrates blockchain, AI, and a dynamic economic strategy through our ocean equilibrium approach to create a sustainable and adaptive cryptocurrency ecosystem.
 The system leverages AI for content analysis—detecting both AI-generated and published content—and adjusts mining rewards accordingly.

-# AI-Powered Blockchain Crypto Platform

-Welcome to the **AI-Powered Blockchain Crypto Platform** – a next-generation system that fuses blockchain technology with advanced AI features to create a dynamic, balanced, and innovative cryptocurrency ecosystem.
-This project empowers users to create personal cryptocurrencies, mine creative content, trade coins within an "ocean equilibrium" marketplace, and share their treasure moments.

 ---

 ## Table of Contents